AMERICAN SOUTH REAL ESTATE FUND

 Manager

-American South Fund Management, LLC (“ASFM“) is a joint venture between SDS Capital Group (“SDS”) and Vintage Realty Company (“Vintage”).
-ASREF couples SDS’ impact-fund investment platform with Vintage’s hands-on real estate development expertise, as follows:
+American South Capital Partners (“ASCP“) is a joint venture between SDS Capital Group (“SDS”) and Vintage Realty Company (“Vintage”).
+ASCP couples SDS’ impact-fund investment platform with Vintage’s hands-on real estate development expertise, as follows:

 SDS Capital Group (SDS)